deepthi-sm/LogGuard/docs/architecture/system_overview.md

 # System Overview — Six-Layer Architecture

-This is the full technical walkthrough of AIOps-LogGuard.
+This is the full technical walkthrough of LogGuard.
 This doc explains how each layer actually works.

 ## Layer 1 — Log sources